cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p1/index.md

 ### 4. Unsupported async delegates

-If we pass asynchronous lambda function the `Action` argument, compiler generates `async void` method which downsides were described in the previous code smell.
-There are two solutions for this problem: if it's possible then we should change parameter type from `Action` to `Func<Task>` otherwise we need to implement that callback delegate synchronously.
-It's worth to mention that some APIs already provide counterparts of their methods that accepts `Func<Task>` for the callback parameters.
+If we pass the asynchronous lambda function the `Action` argument, the compiler generates `async void` method which downsides were described in the previous code smell.
+There are two solutions for this problem: if it's possible then we should change the parameter type from `Action` to `Func<Task>` otherwise we need to implement that callback delegate synchronously.
+It's worth mentioning that some APIs already provide counterparts of their methods that accept `Func<Task>` for the callback parameters.

 ❌ Wrong
 ```cs